INTERESTING FACTS ABOUT THE INDIAN OCEAN !!!

 In the Indian Ocean, monsoons are very common, producing a large amount of rain in the summer and a lot of wind in the winter.

-The average depth of the Indian Ocean is about 3,890 meters (12,762 ft).
-The lowest point is in the Java Trench which is about 7,260 meters (23,800) deep.
+The average depth of the Indian Ocean is about 3,900 meters (12,795 feet).
+The lowest point is in the Java Trench, which is about 7,450 meters (24,440 feet) deep.

 Oceans are important trading routes.
-Ships still provide one of the most efficient ways of transporting heavy materials such as oil over long distances, while container ships carry all kind of goods, from frozen food to cars and computers.
+Ships still provide one of the most efficient ways of transporting heavy materials, such as oil over long distances, while container ships carry all kind of goods, from frozen food to cars, and computers.

 Developments in the Indian Ocean designed to attract tourists often cause environmental problems.
 It also suffers a lot of pollution from oil and ship spills.

 In 2010, the Indian Ocean Garbage Patch was discovered.
 The plastic garbage vortex, full of marine litter, spans over 5 million square kilometers.
-Horrific pollution.

 The garbage patch was created by a Gyre, which is a system of circulating currents in an ocean.